ayush-trivedi-925/adopt-a-dog/README.md

 ## Features

-- **User Authentication**: Secure login and registration using Passport.js with Google OAuth.
+- **User Authentication**: Secure login and registration using Passport.js.
 - **Profile Management**: Users can create and manage their profiles.
 - **Dog Listings**: View available dogs for adoption with detailed information.
 - **Image Uploading**: Users can upload images of dogs using Cloudinary.
-- **Responsive Design**: Built with Materialize CSS to ensure a mobile-friendly experience.
+- **Responsive Design**: Built with Bootstrap CSS to ensure a mobile-friendly experience.
-- **Interactive Maps**: Utilize MapTiler to display locations for dog adoption events.
+- **Interactive Maps**: Utilize MapTiler to display locations for dog adoption.
 - **Server-side Validation**: Input validation using Joi to ensure data integrity.

 ## Technologies Used